Skip to Main Content

 Your assignment.
 From the syllabus.

 All students must write a seven-page, double-spaced research paper on the topic “The History of My Family.”
 One of the course objectives is to teach students how to use primary and secondary sources for historical research.
 In this project, students will learn how to identify, locate, and use primary and secondary sources that will help them write a research paper regarding the topic.
-The main focus of the project is to find out what sources are available and how to use them.
-In this paper, students should demonstrate what kinds of primary and secondary sources are available regarding the topic, what possible stories regarding the history of their family they can reconstruct by using the available sources, and in what ways these topics can contribute to our understanding of the related historical periods.
+For this project, students should demonstrate what kinds of primary and secondary sources are available regarding the topic, what possible stories regarding the history of their family they can reconstruct by using the available sources, and in what ways these topics can contribute to our understanding of the related historical periods.

 Ask a Librarian